earthly/website/blog/_posts/2022-02-21-csv-python.md

 ## Up Next

-For a more in depth tutorial on what you can do after reading a `csv` file, check out [Plotting Precipitation with Python, Pandas and Matplotlib](https://earthly.dev/blog/plotting-rainfall-data-with-python-and-matplotlib/) by Alex Couture-Beil.
+For a more in depth tutorial on what you can do after reading a `csv` file, check out [Plotting Precipitation with Python, Pandas and Matplotlib](https://earthly.dev/blog/plotting-rainfall-data-with-python-and-matplotlib/) by Alex Couture-Beil and if you want to bring your CI to the next level, check out [Earthly's open source build tool](/).

 {% include_html cta/cta2.html %}